 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

-Symptoms of overdose may include: narrowing or widening of the pupils (dark circles in the eyes)sleepinessloss of consciousness or comamuscle weaknesscold, clammy skinslowed or stopped breathingslowed heartbeat
+Symptoms of overdose may include the following: narrowing or widening of the pupils (dark circles in the eyes)sleepinessloss of consciousness or comamuscle weaknesscold, clammy skinslowed or stopped breathingslowed heartbeat

 Keep all appointments with your doctor.